microsoft/vscode-python-devicesimulator/docs/how-to-use.md

 - **New File** : opens an unsaved file with links to help you and a code snippet that you can save as `code.py` / `main.py`.
   _(**Note :** will open the simulator webview if it's not open yet)_.

-- **Run Simulator** : runs the code you have opened on the simulator (make sure you've clicked on a valid code file).
+- **Run Simulator** : runs the code you have opened in the simulator (make sure you've clicked on a valid code file).
   _(**Note :** will open the simulator webview if it's not open yet)_.

 - **Deploy to Device** : saves the code to a Circuit Playground Express.